Y-digital-Asia/Y-digital-Asia-website/content/solutions/smartcall-assistance/_index.en.md

     opportunity to solve problems on-demand; also outside office hours.
 By starting the conversation with the open question ‘How can I help you?’, clients can converse with Ally in a natural way.
-Call Handling thus reduces call volume and allows agents in contact centres to stop spending time on simple, repetitive questions, and focus on more complex issues.
+Call Handling thus reduces call volume and allows agents in contact centres to stop spending time on simple, repetitive questions.
+    They can focus on more complex issues.
   image: "/img/hero-SCA.jpeg"
 - title: Call Routing
   text: Based on the customer’s input, Ally connects the customer to the best agent